 The mechanism is that opinions shared on forums have a big influence on the decisions that a Chinese person makes.
 They can spend hours and days checking the forums to decide who is good to cooperate with, which bag is a better choice, which service provider to opt for, etc.

 This is the next level that mainly provides content with more expertise.
-Publications give a feeling that it is not only like in the society but also approved by real Chinese connoisseurs!
+Publications give a feeling that it is not only like in society but also approved by real Chinese connoisseurs!

 Powerful recommendations come from Chinese influencers.

 In China, influencers are key opinion leaders (KOL).
 That is to say, they voice their reputable opinions to their audience, guide it and lead it to take the right decision.

 Dealing with KOLs also helps with a more narrow approach – you can find the KOLs who have the same target audience as you have because are role models in particular fields.
 KOLs of celebrity levels might have a few of those, yet, they give access to a much wider audience.